npontu-platforms-intern-cproject/c-mysql-data-service/README.md

     To build the project run `make` in the project root folder Executable file `rsqldata` will be located in project-root-folder/bin Before running the application make sure you have MySQL running.
+    The following files have been provided for testing purposes:
+        - data-book.csv
+        - data-book.txt

 # Usage
      create-db [database]